Why this Masterclass matters

 Nick Lait

-Feedback from Previous Annual Update Masterclasses
+Feedback from Previous Annual Masterclasses

 As someone new to Access Arrangements and assessing, I found the session immensely reassuring.
 Lia’s expertise and clarity provided real confidence.